 • Trustworthy Computing mechanisms to secure network protocols and distributed systems

-The deadline for full submissions, made electronically in PDF format, is 11:59 pm EDT, 6 August 2012.
-However, titles and abstracts of papers must be received by 11:59 pm EDT, 1 August 2012.
-Each submission will be acknowledged by email; if acknowledgement is not received within seven days, contact the Program Chair.
-Authors and panelists will be notified of acceptance by 22 October 2012, and given instructions on how to prepare the camera-ready copy.
+The deadline for full submissions for technical papers and panels, made electronically in PDF format, is 11:59 pm EST, 9 August 2013.
+However, titles and abstracts of papers must be received by 11:59 pm EST, 5 August 2013.
+Each submission will be acknowledged by email; if acknowledgement is not received within 24 hours, contact the Program Committee chair.
+Authors will be given a chance to correct factual errors in early-round reviews during the rebuttal period, 9–11 October 2013.
+Authors and panel organizers will be notified of acceptance by 1 November 2013.